kubescape/kubescape.io/docs/use_cases/misconfiguration-remediation-best-practice.md

 ### Interpreting Kubescape’s Findings:

-Post-scan, the team carefully reviews Kubescape’s report, which sheds light on vulnerabilities and misconfigurations, complete with severity levels and the context behind each issue, grounded in recognized security standards.
+Post-scan, the team carefully reviews Kubescape’s report, which sheds light on vulnerabilities and misconfigurations, complete with severity levels and the context behind each issue and incorporating Kubescape 3.0's Highest-stakes workloads for prioritization, grounded in recognized security standards.

 ### Remediation Guidance from Kubescape: